biplavosti/CryptoCurrency/README.md

 This makes the wallet a Deterministic Wallet since all the addresses can be generated from the seed salt and public key.
 And notice that the old addresses can also be used to receive and claim coins.

-Also notice that the only string required is the signature hash generated in step 3.
+Also notice that the only string required for miners to verify the authority of sender is the signature hash generated in step 3.
 I have used salt and number of address for this project.
 Anyone implementing a new wallet can implement there own logic to generate the step 3 result.
 Moreover, different wallet for different accounts can implement different ideas to get the step 3 result.
 For example I can simply multiply number of addresses with 100 and use this as a salt to public key and never use the mentioned randomly generated string.

 More on Center/Server: